 Incorporating Rice Straw: Our founders saw the value of returning rice straw to the soil long before a 1991 act was passed to curb the practice of burning it.
 Other farmers laughed at their efforts to turn straw into the soil because the task was so cumbersome.
 Now, incorporating rice straw is common practice to protect air quality.
 Plus, it builds organic matter!

 Our family has been prioritizing soil health since 1937.
 So, at this point, our goal is to maintain the healthy soil we’ve built over decades.
-That said, we’re working with the Cool Farm Alliance to better understand emissions related to our farming practices.
-Our ultimate goal is to complete a five-year baseline assessment of emissions company-wide—from the farm to our facilities—so we can set long-term goals related to climate change.
+That said, we’ve been working to better understand the full scope of our impact, including the benefits of our organic and regenerative farming practices.
+This year, as we continued to collect and analyze data, we also began researching new climate modeling options to more accurately assess our footprint from fields to facilities.
+Once we identify and complete the appropriate assessment, we’ll use the data to set long-term goals related to climate change.

-As we work toward our ultimate goal of compostable packaging, we continue to look for ways to improve the recyclability of our current packaging.
-This year, we partnered with our friends at TerraCycle to ensure that our flexible packaging can skip the landfill for a second life as durable plastic goods, like park benches.
+As we continue to research recyclable and compostable packaging options, we also look for ways to improve the recyclability of our current packaging.
+This year, we extended our partnership with TerraCycle to ensure that our flexible packaging can skip the landfill for a second life as durable plastic goods, like park benches.
+In 2021, we collected 56,514 pieces of packaging at 1,711 locations.
 Follow the link to find or start a TerraCycle collection site near you!

 As Homer Lundberg says, “No one knows as much as we all know.”
 In fact, Lundberg Family Farms was born of collaboration—among Homer, his brothers, and their parents.
 In this spirit, Lundberg Family Farms is committed to supporting organizations that help protect and improve our planet for generations to come.
-We’re actively engaged in 10 organizations that support organic farming, water conservation, and environmental stewardship.
+We’re actively engaged in more than 15 organizations that support organic farming, water conservation, and environmental stewardship.

-This year, we doubled down on policy engagement by participating in the Organic Trade Association’s Organic Day, joining with 300 businesses in Ceres’ Lawmaker Education and Advocacy Day (LEAD on Climate 2020), backing the Plastics Free California Initiative, and more.
-We also support organizations like the Center for Land-Based Learningand have joined the J.E.D.I.
-Collaborative to help cultivate a culture of inclusivity at all levels of the food system!
+This year, we joined with other members of the Organic Trade Association to advocate for organic as part of the climate solution by signing and submitting a letter to the USDA about climate-smart agriculture.
+We also support organizations like the Center for Land-Based Learning and have joined the J.E.D.I.
+Collaborative to help cultivate a culture of inclusion at all levels of the food system!

 Hungry for more?